ewlin/shakespeare_production_data/README.md

 > Fixed some issues with the url scraping; was not grabbing every production due to a bug in the code (2/8/2018)
 > Still need to finish up individual production scrape
 * RSC
+> Started writing scrips to scrape both URLS and production info on 2/12
 * Misc. productions spreadsheet [e.g., Chicago Shakespeare Theater]
 * Broadway productions
 * Film?